JRBM-png/Beginner-homelab/README.md

 # Beginner-homelab
-This repository it describes how I was able to set up a homelab in virtual box and observed packets over a network.
+This repository it describes how I was able to set up a homelab in virtual box and observed packets over a network
 ## Objective
-The main objective of this lab was to learn virtual machine fundamentals and to simulate a basic attack whilst observing the attack through wireshark.
+The main objective of this lab was to learn virtual machine fundamentals and to simulate a basic attack whilst observing the attack through wireshark
 ## Skills learnt
 - Virtual machines
 - Wireshark